karmi/retire/README.markdown

 You can index your data into a fresh index (and possibly update an alias if everything's fine):

     $ rake environment tire:import CLASS='Article' INDEX='articles-2011-05'

-If you're the type who has no time for long introductions, you can generate a fully working example Rails application, with an `ActiveRecord` model and a search form, to play with:

-    $ rails new searchapp -m https://github.com/karmi/tire/raw/master/examples/rails-application-template.rb

 OK.
 All this time we have been talking about `ActiveRecord` models, since it is a reasonable Rails' default for the storage layer.